 2. Purchase ledger

-All businesses need goods as raw material for manufacturing, processing or distribution in smaller quantities such as the sales ledger.
-This ledger also contains details of the item purchased, date quantity, cost, etc.
+All businesses need goods as raw materials for manufacturing, processing, or distribution in smaller quantities such as the sales ledger.
+This log also contains details of the item purchased, date quantity, cost, etc.

 3. Cash ledger